MedDude/MedDude/src/site/notes/00 Welcome/Homepage.md

   Clean, filterable, no digging required.

 - **Focused Notes**
-  Based on real understanding — not just content dumps.
+  Based on real understanding: not just content dumps.

 - **Clickable Syllabi**
   Topic-by-topic breakdowns with links to exactly what you need.